Leaving presentation mode.

-Welcome to Install and Update Software Packages — I'm Dennis Kibbe from Mesa Community College.
-Today we'll explore how to register systems, work with RPM and DNF, manage repos, and more.
+Welcome everyone.
+I’m Dennis Kibbe from Mesa Community College.
+In this module we’ll cover how to register Red Hat systems for support, work with RPMs and DNF, enable or disable repositories, and ensure systems stay up to date.
+Throughout the lecture there will be guided exercises and a graded lab at the end.
 This slide presentation was created by B6Plus.
 The audio accompanying this presentation is AI-generated.

 Module Outline

-Let's review today's outline: we'll start with system registration, then move to RPMs, complete exercises, dive into DNF, enable repositories — all culminating in a summary and graded lab.
+Let's review today's outline: we'll start with system registration, then move to RPMs, dive into DNF, enable repositories — all culminating in a graded lab.

 Learning Objectives